Add the Web Payments SDK to the Web Client

 3. Add pay elements to the page

-1. Replace the body of public/index.html with this HTML:
+1. Replace the contents of the <body> in public/index.html with the following HTML elements:

 <form id="payment-form"> <div id="card-container"></div> <button id="card-button" type="button">Pay $1.00</button> </form> <div id="payment-status-container"></div>